wermos/website/lessons/3d-basic-rendering/global-illumination-path-tracing/introduction-global-illumination-path-tracing.md

 Remember that what we want, is to collect all light reflected towards \(P\) by objects in the scene, which we can write with the integral formulation: \(\int_\Omega L_i\).
 The variable \(\Omega\) here, represents the hemisphere of directions oriented around the normal at \(P\).
 This is the equation we are trying to solve and to get an approximation of this integral using Monte Carlo integration, we need to "sample" the function on the right side of the integral sign (the \(\int\) symbol), the \(L_i\) term.

+!!!
-<div class="important">Sampling means taking random directions from the domain of the integral we are trying to solve and evaluating the function on the right side of the integral sign at these random directions.
-In the case of indirect lighting, the domain of integral or the region of space over which the integral is performed is the hemisphere of directions \(\Omega\).</div>
+Sampling means taking random directions from the domain of the integral we are trying to solve and evaluating the function on the right side of the integral sign at these random directions.
+In the case of indirect lighting, the domain of integral or the region of space over which the integral is performed is the hemisphere of directions \(\Omega\).
+!!!

 Let's now see how this work with an example.
 For now, we will work in 2D but later in the lesson, we will provide the code to apply this technique to 3D.